Dr Alexandros Chrysikos is a senior lecturer and researcher in Cyber Security with the School of Computing and Digital Media.

 While working at the University of Huddersfield, the effectiveness of his ability to engage the students was clearly evidenced in student feedback and in the Module Evaluation Surveys and through twice-yearly student panels.
 Moreover, he was nominated for a Thank You Award in the academic year 2015-16 for Excellence in Student Support and for two Thank You Awards in the academic year 2016-17 for Excellence in Student Support and for Inspirational Teaching.

-Alexandros' duties include module leadership, lectures, tutoring of courses, exam invigilation, assignment marking (assessment and feedback), and student guidance and support, active participation in course and subject area committees as well as University open days.
+His responsibilities also include module leadership, lectures, course tuition, exam invigilation, assignment marking (assessment and feedback), as well as the provision of student guidance and support and supervision of final-year projects, MSc, and PhD programmes.
+Dr Chrysikos actively participates in course and subject area committees as well as supporting the University's open day events.

 - algorithmic process and data visualisation

-In addition, Alexandros has a keen interest on investigating educational computing, specifically, in the following topics:
+In addition, Dr Chrysikos has a keen interest on investigating educational computing, specifically in the following topics:

 All these publications are peer-reviewed: